 As in 2019, this research will be designed to ensure representation of the country's four largest racialized populations (Black, Chinese, South Asian, Indigenous) for purposes of analysis and conclusions.

-The survey is scheduled to be conducted in March 2021, with final results to be published in June.
+The survey is being conducted in May, with final results to be published in the next few months.

 For more information: Keith Neuman